Tina-Jey/Magic-8-Ball/README.md

 # Magic-8-Ball
 Python program that can answer any “Yes” or “No” question with a different fortune each time it executes.
+The exercise is a part of Codecademy course